helenb/slides/slides.md

 ```

 <!--
-We often use calc() in css to figure out sizes that combine percentate widths with pixel sizes.
-For example, for a fluid-width site, how would you have a fixed width sidebar on the right, and a main page area that fills the rest of the space?
+We often use calc() in css to figure out sizes that combine percentages with pixel sizes.
+For example, for a fluid-width site, how would you have a fixed width sidebar, and a main page area that fills the rest of the space?
 This is also assuming a float-based layout.

 With calc() it is easy

 Before that we had to use a negative margin on the main element that matched the size of the sidebar

 There were also some hacks needed with flaots to ensure the columns filled the full height of the page.
 -->

 ---